Critical Confabulation: Can LLMs Hallucinate for Social Good?: Ground Truth Construction

 Both probes produce directionally consistent outcomes that align with expectations: the similarity increases smoothly as more of the clozed event is revealed, and masking longer contiguous spans consistently lowers similarity.
 Together, these results support our source-bounded timelines as reliable ground truth for narrative cloze, capturing event-level meaning and short-range narrative dependencies rather than artifacts of formatting or extraction.

-\textbf{Manual.}\quad To further assess accuracy, three annotators independently label event correctness and event–type correctness for each character timeline in a validation set (n=30).
+\textbf{Manual.}\quad To further assess accuracy, three annotators (domain experts in African American studies) independently label event correctness and event–type correctness for each character timeline in a validation set (n=30).
 We observe \(98.3\%\) correct event summaries and \(93.3\%\) correct event types, with overall pairwise agreement of \(\alpha=0.791\) (Krippendorff’s alpha).
 The annotators also review timeline completeness and find that \(66.7\%\) include the most significant events associated with their character.